 The stock market has been hot lately!
-From January 2013 to January 2018 the S&P 500 Index has gained over 85%!
+From July 2009 through July 2019 the S&P 500 Index has gained over 219%!
 It’s easy to be a stress-free investor in this type of market.
-When things get too hot they sometimes catch on fire.
+BUT – when things get too hot they sometimes catch on fire.
 Is it time for an investing fire drill?
+Let’s talk about it now, before the next stock market downturn.

 What Is A Market Correction?